 The Hexagram the lines represent is called Modesty, which is said by Confucius to create success.
 The ancient sages on the other hand, leave us with the advice to weigh things carefully and make things equal, reducing what is too much and augmenting what has too little.

 The Scene: A Nantzin (Mother), here is Cihuacoatl, the angelic and holy mother of Mixcoatl, the red aspect of the sacrificed Tezcatlipoca.
-She was also creatrix acting with Quetzelcoatl to create humanity.
-She was a deity of pregnant women, midwives, sweatbaths and the Cihuateteo, spirits of mothers who died in childbirth, who could cause infertility and who stole children at the crossroads.
-A parallel is found in the Hispanic legend of La Llorona, the weeping woman who is the spirit of a prolicidal and suicidal female spirit, and she is considered to be an aspect of the death personification Santa Muerte and a symbol of the great loss of culture incurred by the American Indians at the hands of the Eastern invaders.
-(Chicana Sexuality and Gender: Cultural Refiguring in Literature, Oral History, and Art., Debra Blake 2009)
+She was also creatrix acting with Quetzalcoatl to create humanity.
+She was a deity of pregnant women, midwives, sweat baths and the Cihuateteo, spirits of mothers who died in childbirth, who could cause infertility and who stole children at the crossroads.
+A parallel is found in the Hispanic legend of La Llorona, the weeping woman who is the spirit of a prolicidal and suicidal female spirit, and she is considered to be an aspect of the death personification Santa Muerte and a symbol of the great loss of culture incurred by the American Indians at the hands of the Eastern invaders (Chicana Sexuality and Gender: Cultural Refiguring in Literature, Oral History, and Art., Debra Blake 2009.)

 The temples dedicated to this powerful goddess were quite interesting.
 They were completely dark, absent of windows, and the doorway to them was a crawlspace.
 This was the womb.